 Things to Consider for Each Option

-Prescription drugs-- What will your prescription drugs cost under the plan's Special Needs Plan (list of covered drugs)?
+- Prescription drugs-- What will your prescription drugs cost under the plan's Formulary (list of covered drugs)?
 What are your drug needs?

 - Pharmacy choice--What pharmacies can you use?

 - Quality of care--Quality of care varies among plans, doctors, hospitals, and other health care providers.
 Giving good quality health care means doing the right thing, at the right time, in the right way, for the right person--and getting the best possible results.
 Quality information to help you make the best choices for your well-being is available at www.medicare.gov on the web, or by calling 1-800-MEDICARE (1-800-633-4227).

 For more information about:

 (Primary Source: Centers for Medicare and Medicaid Services - Medicare and You Handbook.
 This content may have been enhanced by Q1Group LLC to include further examples, explanations, and links.)